Alcohol in Australia: Indigenous alcohol consumption

 Indigenous Australians were prohibited from buying alcohol until the end of the 1960s.
 The repeal of this legislation saw a rapid increase in indigenous alcohol consumption and contributed to many of the problems faced by indigenous Australians today.
 In recent years, efforts have been made to try to curb indigenous drinking, with the Queensland government, in association with rural indigenous communities, setting up Alcohol Management Plans (AMPs).
 AMPs were first introduced in Australia in 2002, and have been adopted throughout a number of states.
 More recently, AMPs have been introduced into 19 communities in rural Queensland to attempt to control alcohol-fuelled violence.
 The plans either restrict the type and amount of alcohol that can be purchased in a town, or involve a blanket ban on alcohol sales.

+The Northern Territory government addressed binge drinking in Aboriginal communities in 2007 with the passage of the Northern Territory National Emergency Response act that introduce blanket bans on alcohol consumption and possession in certain Aboriginal communities.

 There has been a noticeable decrease in alcohol-fuelled violence and dysfunction in the communities that have faced alcohol bans and restrictions.
 In 2012 the newly elected Queensland state government, under premier Campbell Newman, proposed a winding back of the alcohol restrictions; a number of aboriginal elders and community leaders opposed these changes, citing the positive benefits brought about by the laws.
 Despite the many positives that alcohol bans have brought to indigenous communities, issues with alcohol consumption still exist, mainly the issue of home brewed alcohol.
 Home brew alcohol is commonplace in many of the indigenous communities where alcohol has been banned, with recent reports also calling for a ban of popular spread vegemite, because of its reported use in the manufacturing of alcohol in some northern territory communities.